-Individuals are subject to Spanish Wealth Tax ("WT") on all their assets (such as the Commercial Paper) owned every December 31 net of debt, irrespective of where the assets are located.
+Individuals are subject to Spanish Wealth Tax (Impuesto sobre el Patrimonio) on all their assets (such as the Commercial Paper) owned every December 31 net of debt, irrespective of where the assets are located.

-WT Law exempts from taxation the first €700,000 of net wealth owned by an individual (some additional exemptions may apply on specific assets); the rest of the net wealth is taxed at rates ranging between 0.2% to 3.5%.
-However, this taxation may vary depending on the Spanish Autonomous Community of residence of the corresponding Spanish Holder.
+Spanish Wealth Tax Law (Law 19/1991, of 6 June, on Net Wealth Tax) exempts from taxation the first €700,000 of net wealth owned by an individual (some additional exemptions may apply on specific assets); the rest of the net wealth is taxed at rates ranging between 0.2% to 2.5%.
+For year 2021, the LPGE 2021 foresees a taxation between 0.2% and 3.5%.
 However, this taxation may vary depending on the Spanish Autonomous Community of residence of the corresponding Spanish Holder.

-Spanish individuals subject to WT filing obligations will be obliged to include reference (in the corresponding tax form) to the Commercial Paper yearly owned at December 31.
-These Commercial Paper should be reported at their average market value during the last quarter of the year.
-The Spanish Ministry of Finance and Taxation publishes annually such market value for the purposes of the WT.
+Spanish individuals subject to Spanish Wealth Tax filing obligations will be obliged to include reference (in the corresponding tax form) to the Commercial Paper yearly owned at December 31.
+This paper should be reported at their average market value during the last quarter of the year.
+The Spanish Ministry of Finance and Taxation publishes annually such market value for the purposes of the Spanish Wealth Tax.

-Finally, the General State Budget Act for year 2021 repealed the second paragraph of the sole article of the Royal Decree-Law 13/2011, of 16 September, by which the Wealth Tax was re-established, with a temporary character, therefore derogating the general rebate of 100% of the total tax liability, with effect from 1st January 2021.
+The LPGE 2021 foresees a derogation of the second paragraph of the sole article of the Royal Decree-Law 13/2011, of 16 September, by which the Wealth Tax was reestablished, with a temporary character, therefore derogating the general rebate of 100% of the total tax liability, with effect from 1st January 2021.